crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 }
 ```

+(We could also put this `<script>` tag elsewhere on the page through templating—whatever's easiest.
+Once again, I use my `SSRWrapper` component to abstract this step away.)

-And on the server, we'd have to make `item.js` available as a bundle.
+On the server, we have to make `item.js` available as a bundle.
 I use the excellent [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware), for which the Express-side logic might look like:

 ```js
 var browserify = require('browserify-middleware');